Paruresis

 Paruresis, also known as shy bladder syndrome, is a type of phobia in which a person is unable to urinate in the real or imaginary presence of others, such as in a public restroom.
 The analogous condition that affects bowel movement is called parcopresis or shy bowel.

 Signs and symptoms

 Some people have brief, isolated episodes of urinary difficulty in situations where other people are in close proximity.
 Paruresis, however, goes beyond simple shyness, embarrassment, fear of exposure, or fear of being judged for not being able to urinate.
 Other people may find that they are unable to urinate while in moving vehicles, or are fixated on the sounds of their urination in quiet restrooms or residential settings.
 In severe cases, a person with paruresis can urinate only when alone at home or through the process of catheterization.

 Causes

-One possible cause of paruresis is undergoing a voiding cystourethrography (VCUG) in the past.
-"Complications that can occur in both sexes include UTI, hematuria, cystitis as well as urinary dysfunction following a catheterization, phobia of urination, nocturia, and stopping urination.
-In the literature, psychological trauma resulting from VCUG was considered the same as from a violent rape, especially in girls."
+Paruresis is considered a symptom of social anxiety and is correlated with other social anxiety symptoms.
+When the patient is under the effect of anxiolytics or otherwise disinhibited, paruresis tends to disappear.
+Paruresis is common among people who underwent a voiding cystourethrography during their childhood.